awalterschulze/goderive/Readme.md

 ## Equal

-The `derivEqual` function is a faster alternative to `reflect.DeepEqual`.
+The `deriveEqual` function is a faster alternative to `reflect.DeepEqual`.

 ### Example